Particular/docs.particular.net/transports/msmq/uninstalling-msmq.md

 ## Before proceeding

+> [!CAUTION]
-DANGER: Removing the MSMQ Service is a destructive operation which can result in data loss
+> Removing the MSMQ Service is a destructive operation which can result in data loss

 When the MSMQ service is uninstalled the following actions are also carried out: